webix-hub/gitbook-webix-jet/chapter1.md

 Webix is a library of UI components and you don’t need any special techniques to create apps with it.
 However, while more and more components are added to a project there’s a risk to get a mess of code.
-This guide will provide you with an easy and convenient way of creating apps with Webix by means of using Webix MVC framework.
+This guide will provide you with an easy and convenient way of creating apps with Webix by means of using Webix Jet framework.

 ##Advantages of Webix Jet